RoostertailSoftware/datagen/documentation/index.md

 This document is an index into the different directories in the documentation space.

 ## Definitions
-The [definitions](./definitions.md) document is kepts in this directory and not in a sub directory.
+The [definitions](./definitions.md) document is kepts in main document directory and not in a subdirectory.
 ##### **Note**: Keeping this document and the requirements and all other documents in sync and up to date is a pain.
 If you find that a definition is misspelled, incorrectly used then fix it.
 But you better be right.

 ## Documentation Index